-POLLUTION INCIDENT REPORT FORM (B) Leachate Discharge/Overflow DATE OF INCIDENT: TIME OF INCIDENT: NAME OF REPORTING PERSON: DETAILS of PERSON WITNESSING THE LEACHATE DISCHARGE or overflow LOCATION of incident Where did it occur?
+POLLUTION INCIDENT REPORT FORM (B) Leachate Discharge/Overflow TIME OF INCIDENT: DATE OF INCIDENT: NAME OF REPORTING PERSON: DETAILS of PERSON WITNESSING THE LEACHATE DISCHARGE or overflow LOCATION of incident Where did it occur?
 DATE and TIME of COMMENCEMENT OF the DISCHARGE Assessed VOLUME OF DISCHARGE or overflow PERIOD OF time the DISCHARGE or overflow occurred (Start / finish) WEATHER CONDITIONS at the time of the discharge or overflow.
 DAILY RAINFALL (mm) on the DAY OF THE DISCHARGE.
 RAINFALL (mm each day) for the WEEK PRIOR TO THE DISCHARGE SAMPLING OCCURRED?
 (Yes / No)?
-Most recent MONITORING RESULTS of the chemical composition of the LEACHATE.
-Attach analytical results Explanation WHY & HOW the DISCHARGE OCCURRED PLAN OF ACTION to PREVENT a similar DISCHARGE OTHER MATTERS MANAGEMENT ACKNOWLEDGEMENT: DATED:
+Attach analytical results Most recent MONITORING RESULTS of the chemical composition of the LEACHATE.
+Explanation WHY & HOW the DISCHARGE OCCURRED PLAN OF ACTION to PREVENT a similar DISCHARGE OTHER MATTERS MANAGEMENT ACKNOWLEDGEMENT: DATED: